Swimming: Barrowman tops for Cayman at 2019 CCCAN Championships

-Swimmer 13-year-old Harper Barrowman led the way for the Cayman Islands in the pool winning three medals at the 2019 Central American and Caribbean Swimming Federation Championships (CCCAN) held at the Barbados Aquatic Centre 28 June to 3 July.
+13-year-old Harper Barrowman led the way for the Cayman Islands in the pool winning three medals at the 2019 Central American and Caribbean Swimming Federation Championships (CCCAN) held at the Barbados Aquatic Centre 28 June to 3 July.

 The Seven Mile Swimmer standout clocked person bests in three events en route to three medals including the team’s only gold in the Girls 11-12 200-metre freestyle with a time of 2:14.60, as well as a bronze in both the 400 freestyle (4:44.80) and the 100-metre butterfly (1:09.63).